 I see some salespeople who will wait for the phone to ring rather than be proactive!

-These kinds of behaviours will cost you business … because your competition IS calling, is talking to your “unhappy” client and is beating you to the decisions.
+These kinds of behaviors will cost you business … because your competition IS calling, is talking to your “unhappy” client and is beating you to the decisions.

 If you want to be successful in sales this is one area that you need to master.